BorbbertDelays/ICT9R_Q2SW1_Antonio_Giancarlo/README.md

 # ICT9R_Q2SW1_Antonio_Giancarlo

-This is the Github repository for my ICT Seatwork 1 :)
+This is the GitHub repository for my ICT Seatwork 1 :)

 ## References